trvon/MongoLaunchPad/README.md

 script located within the script directory.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-*Disclaimer*
-Some commands may or may not work until everything is sufficently tested

-NAME"

 A deployment console for mongoDB and node projects

-SYNOPSIS

-		deploy [option] [project] [URL]
+Synopsis:	deploy [option] [project] [URL]

-DESCRIPTION
+Description

 		Disclaimer - This script is tested on Linux Platforms and utitlizes
 		bash.